Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

 What are bonus months?

 - If you are an ABAWD and you have regained your eligibility, by working or volunteering, after receiving 3 months of time-limited food assistance during the 3-year period, you could be eligible for up to an additional 3 months of food assistance while not complying with work requirements or meeting an exemption.
 These are called bonus months.
-You will receive the bonus months as soon as you notify the Department that you are not fulfilling the work requirements or meeting an exemption.
+You will receive the bonus months as soon as you notify D that you are not fulfilling the work requirements or meeting an exemption.

 - Bonus months can only be used once every 3-year period and must be used one after the other.
 If you use them during this 3-year period, you will not be eligible to receive them again until the new 3-year period begins.